danjefferies/seed-oils-health-risks/README.md

-# Seed oils: The expanding backbone of the American diet and its health effects
+# Seed oils: Decades of science point to health risks of America’s most consumed fats

 ### by Danica Jefferies for U.S. Right to Know